 Phil is one of our favorites because he’s an impressive video marketer with knowledge about strategy and social interactions, and he has spent years helping people create the perfect image for products and brands alike.
 He knows how to get results in video marketing, and you’ll even find plenty of videos published by other channels and experts that feature interviews and information from Phil, along with his own videos and social media profiles.
 He’s an entrepreneur and also a part of the product strategy team at Wistia.

-The mind behind Impact Creative, this man has years of experience in creative business marketing.
+This man has years of experience in creative business marketing.
 He's always been a marketer but understands the importance of taking a creative approach in business marketing.
 He's also big on embracing new technologies and marketing tools, including video marketing, and has tons of YouTube videos to give you a sense of his own style.
 You'll find plenty of tips and tricks, too, and he can help just about anyone build their brand through video with his unique approach.

 If you want insight from one of the pioneers of YouTube influencing, this is the guy to follow.
 Although he isn’t a photography specialist, he’s a marketing genius when it comes to video marketing.
 His expertise lies in the areas of timing and engagement, which are two of the most critical factors in the success of any video marketing campaign.
 Casey has millions of followers across all of his social platforms, and he likes to help people go outside of their usual efforts to find better results.